gregoryanderson/byob/README.md

     }
 ]

+*example error response*

+> {
+    "error": "Could not find player with and id of 43f34c" }

 #### /api/v1/stats/:id

 Will query for all players and return an array of stat objects that match the id.